President and Founder

 FDA Regulatory Specialist

 A native of Japan, fully fluent in English and Japanese, Isoko Hirase joined Ken Block Consulting in 2007.
 Since then, she has been involved in a variety of consulting projects, including FDA inspection support, quality system improvement, gap analyses, quality audits, and training and seminars.
 Ms. Hirase has also honed her interpretation and translation abilities over the course of her involvement in regulatory affairs, and has served as interpreter during audits, FDA inspections, negotiations, and more.
 Some of the tasks that she manages while working out of KBC’s Dallas headquarters include the creation of responses to FDA Warning Letters or Form 483 observations, and review of quality system procedures.
 Ms. Hirase has represented KBC at numerous international events.
 She was invited as a guest speaker to conferences at MEDTEC 2012, Fukushima Innovation Beyond, and Fukushima Medical Industry Integration Project 2014.

 Ms. Hirase holds professional certification in regulatory affairs (RAC).

 After more than 10 years in biomedical and neuroscientific research, Dr. Dohi joined KBC as a regulatory and research specialist.
-Dr. Dohi is currently involved in the preparation of 510(k) submissions, as well as design control and design history file (DHF) remediation.
+Dr. Dohi is currently involved in design history file (DHF) remediation and recall support.
 She also works with clients on scientific thinking and applies her biomedical research expertise in numerous ways while generating solutions.